-The graph above shows the month-to-date temperature anomaly in Seattle for March 2012 (red) and March 2013 (green).
-Seattle bucked the national trend: while across the country March 2012 was warmer than March 2013, temperatures in Washington are warmer on the first day of spring 2013.
+The graph above shows the month-to-date temperature anomaly in Chicago for March 2012 (red) and March 2013 (green).
+As you can see, 2012 was significantly warmer than usual at this time of year, while March of 2013 has actually been a little colder than normal.

 The maps below show the difference between these two months across the country.
 Areas like the Southeast and Midwest are cooler than they were last year, while regions like the West and Southwest are considerably warmer.